KtGunn/SFND_Unscented_Kalman_Filter/README.md

 ### Performance plots

 Two plots are presented during and after the simulation.
+These were created using the Plotter class of PCL library.

 #### Normalized Innovation Squared

 The first is NIS (Normalized Innovation Squared).
 NIS is an indicator of proper tuning.
 Proper tuning is attained when the predicted measurement in the update step is within statistical bounds of the actual measurement.
 If the discrepancy is either consistently too large or too small the tuning is off.
 It is also possible that the modeling of the real process is wrong but that is a different matter.
 The NIS, a scalar, follows the Chi-squared distribution.
 Expected targets can be set based on the number of measurement variables ("degrees of freedom").

 Below is an example NIS plot.
 The simulation uses traffic car #3 only.
-This car starts behind the ego, turn left and passes the ego car.
-The horizontal lines in thr NIS plot represent the Chi-squared limits applicable to the two measurement update types, lidar and radar.
+This car starts behind the ego, turns left and passes the ego car.
+The horizontal lines in the NIS plot represent the Chi-squared limits applicable to the two measurement update types, lidar and radar.

 <img src="media/NIS-C3.png" />